 About the 2021 Season of Peace

-Welcome to the 2019 Season of Peace!
-This five-week pilgrimage is designed to deepen the pursuit of peace for congregations, small groups, families, and individuals.
-Through daily “Path of Peace” reflections, “Peace Cards” for children and families, Bible and book studies for adults, children’s curriculum, a coloring poster, an intergenerational peace fair, and other downloadable resources, Presbyterians are invited to define and deepen their calling as peacemakers.
+Welcome to the 2020 Season of Peace!
+This four-week pilgrimage is designed to deepen the pursuit of peace for congregations, small groups, families, and individuals.
+Through daily “Path of Peace” reflections, “Peace Cards” for children and families, Bible and book studies for adults, children’s curriculum, a coloring poster, an intergenerational peace fair, and other downloadable resources, Participants are invited to define and deepen their calling as peacemakers.
 This season is a time of encouragement, challenge, inspiration, and education.